Programs & Services

 More information can be found here.

-The Ministry of Highways and Infrastructure has been working with SGI, the Ministry of Justice, the RCMP, and the Saskatchewan Heavy Construction Association to improve each of these measures.
+The Ministry of Highways and Infrastructure continues to work collaboratively with the Ministry of Justice, SGI, RCMP and Saskatchewan Heavy Construction Association to improve each of these measures.

 WORK ZONE AD

 Remember to slow to 60 km/hr in the Work Zone when passing highway workers and equipment.

 Sept.
 26, 2013 - Simplified black and white signage has been posted in dozens of work zones across Saskatchewan throughout this construction season, offering a plain reminder to drivers that they must slow down or face tripled fines.

 Jul.
 15, 2013 - It’s one photo you don’t want to be in, and the Government of Saskatchewan doesn’t want to see you in.

 Jun.
 27, 2013 - The province is one step closer to using photo radar to increase safety in highway work zones.

 Apr.
 23, 2013 - Drivers speeding in work zones on Saskatchewan highways run the risk of getting ticketed by the Highway Transport Patrol.

 April 1, 2013 - Driving down the highway you see the familiar orange sign with a worker on it.
 Do you slow down immediately?
 Maintain your speed until you see workers?
 How fast should you be going and when can you speed back up again?

 Oct.
 31, 2012 - The Province of Saskatchewan is increasing the fines for drivers caught speeding in Saskatchewan's construction zones.